TritosNa/alpha-SGCF/README.md

 Warning:
 - These codes (including those in my other repository) have bad readability and user experience, and there are many functions that are not used.
 Be cautious.

-⚠️**Update**⚠️ (12/24/2024): You may need to comment everything about the package "klcore"; it is not used anywhere but can report errors.
+- You may need to comment everything about the package "klcore"; it is not used anywhere but can report errors.
 (Thanks some of my group members for letting me know this.)